BlockFutureTech/kortho-docs/en-us/dev/deploy.md

 ```
 #!/usr/bin/env bash
-/data/KroTho/geth-linux-amd64 \
+/data/KorTho/geth-linux-amd64 \
---config /data/KroTho/config.toml  \
+--config /data/KorTho/config.toml  \
---logpath /data/KroTho/logs \
+--logpath /data/KorTho/logs \
 --syncmode full \
 --gcmode archive \
---verbosity 3  >> /data/KroTho/logs/systemd_chain_console.out 2>&1
+--verbosity 3  >> /data/KorTho/logs/systemd_chain_console.out 2>&1
 ```

-If no any network flags were provided, the node will connect the KroTho-mainnet by default.
-If you want to connect to KroTho-testnet, add:
+If no any network flags were provided, the node will connect the KorTho-mainnet by default.
+If you want to connect to KorTho-testnet, add:

 ```
 --testnet